HubTou/PNU/README.md

 ## Project status:
 * The project is ongoing.
-* This place is both for the challenge description and a placeholder for publishing unix tools rewrites made by contributors.
+* This place is both for the challenge description and a placeholder for publishing unix tools rewrites made by contributors, though you can also just create your own repositories and link them to the project by using the [pnu-project](https://github.com/topics/pnu-project) GitHub topic.

 ## How to contribute:
 * Decide on a Unix command to reimplement in Python 3.x (see list below for suggestions).